Home Instead partners with Parkinson's UK

 With Parkinson’s the brain cells that make dopamine start to die.
 Some symptoms are treatable, but the drugs can have serious side effects.
 The condition gets worse over time and there’s no cure at the present time.

-Speaking about working with Parkinson’s UK, our CEO, Martin Jones said: “We want people to be able to live their life well at home, where they feel most comfortable.
+Speaking about working with Parkinson’s UK, Home Instead CEO, Martin Jones said: “We want people to be able to live their life well at home, where they feel most comfortable.
 This is absolutely possible for someone who is living with Parkinson’s.

 “By sharing our sector expertise with Parkinson’s UK we hope that families will realise that they do have a choice when it comes to care and that quality home care can really make a difference to people’s lives.